Dash: Accelerating Distributed Private Convolutional Neural Network Inference with Arithmetic Garbled Circuits: Introduction

 \section{Introduction}

-The recent progress of machine learning (ML), with its many technical and practical innovations have resulted in broad adoption across almost all industries and government institutions.
-Consequently, ML is also increasingly being applied to security and privacy-sensitive domains like healthcare, law enforcement, finance, public administration, logistics, and many more.
-As training ML models is expensive, owners of such models may want to protect them while providing inference-as-a-service to their customers.
-Similarly, while interested in using such services, data owners may not want to or are not allowed to share their data due to privacy concerns or due to regulations such as the General Data Protection Regulation (GDPR) of the European Union.
+The recent progress of machine learning (ML) has resulted in broad adoption across almost all industries and government institutions.
+Consequently, ML is also being applied to security and privacy-sensitive domains like healthcare, law enforcement, finance, public administration, logistics, and many more.
+As ML models usually become very large and computation intensive, machine learning as a service (MLaaS) is a growing market in which data owners send their data to an inference device (or server) which produces the output.
+However, the owners (often called clients) of input and output may not want to or are not allowed to share their data due to privacy concerns or due to regulations such as the General Data Protection Regulation (GDPR) of the European Union.
+This can be solved by providing private inference protocols.